We have invited a stunning array of top guests from both overseas and here in the UK to attend the second ICE Brighton Special.

 Bob Molesworth got his first comic job illustrating Star Wars Clone Wars comics for Titan UK.
 He then went on to work on Titan’s Star Wars comic followed by Star Wars Rebels and Teenage Mutant Ninja Turtles for Panini.
 He doesn’t really know how this happened, but is very happy that it did.

-He is also the artist and co-creator of the graphic novels Dinocorps and Endangered Weapon B which were hugely fun to make and hopes that they are just as much fun to read.
+He is also the co-creator of two original graphic novels and illustrated Apequest the Professor Elemental comic and the artist and co-creator of the graphic novels Dinocorps and Endangered Weapon B which were hugely fun to make and hopes that they are just as much fun to read.

 Tim Pilcher is a veteran of the comics industry and has been editor for many major publishers including Vertigo, Ilex and Humanoids.
 He is currently a partner at tindy publisher Soaring Penguin, who will be exhibiting at the expo.